pythonanywhere/help_pages/articles/UsingMySQL.md

 the one you entered on the Databases tab.

+## Accessing MySQL from Python

-To access a MySQL database from Python just `import MySQLdb`.
+The appropriate libraries are installed for all versions of Python that we support, so if you're not using a virtualenv, to access a MySQL database just `import MySQLdb`.

+If you *are* using a virtualenv, you'll need to install the correct package yourself.
+Start a bash console inside the virtualenv, then:

+For Python 2.7

+    pip install mysql-python

+For Python 3.x

+    pip install mysqlclient

 ## MySQL with Django